Salt and Light to our Community

 We believe that Christianity is not individualistic, rather that it is a community of believers sharing in each other’s lives.

 At their very core, church gatherings are not events held so that we can consume spiritual content.
-Church gatherings are an essential means of grace whereby believers worship and are equipped to live as God’s witness people in the world.
+Church gatherings are an essential means of grace and community whereby believers worship and are enabled to live as best we can in faith.

 St Hilda’s Island Bay Anglican Church